 lifestyle cats - Three Keys to Finding Fulfilment in Your Professional Life

-But getting to say, “I made it!” or earning a bigger paycheck than your peers can bring shallow satisfaction.
+But getting to say, “I made it!”
+Earning a bigger pay cheque than your peers can bring only shallow satisfaction.
 These things are nice to have, but they are only external factors; don’t assume that status benefits will ultimately bring you fulfilment at work.

 Go back to your roots.

-Every person’s concept of fulfilment is also closely tied to self-realization.
+Self-realisation also closely links every person’s concept of fulfilment.
 We all get a better sense of our gifts and strengths as we grow up.

 These things eventually become associated with identity, and if your job allows you to tap these talents, you can derive fulfilment.

-For example, doing graphic design as part of your work when you’ve always enjoyed drawing will make your job a lot more fun and engaging.
+For example, if you enjoy drawing, doing graphic design as part of your work will make your job a lot more fun and engaging.
 This doesn’t necessarily make the work easy.
-A certain level of challenge is good so that you get pushed to learn and grow.
+A certain level of challenge is beneficial as it pushes you to learn and grow.

 Three Keys to Finding Fulfilment in Your Professional Life